This post may contain affiliate links. Please read our disclosure policy.

 Why I Love This Recipe

-Growing up in Kentucky this Southern Style Pork Tenderloin was a Sunday night family favorite and a featured entree at many of the parties my parents threw when I was a child.
-Now, whenever I make this succulent, juicy dish people ask me for the recipe without fail — it’s really that good.
-In fact, my husband had to remove himself from the table when I made it last week because he said if he didn’t physically leave the kitchen he was going to eat the entire pork loin!
+Growing up in Kentucky, this Southern Style Pork Tenderloin was a Sunday night family favorite and a highlight at many of the parties my parents hosted.
+Now, whenever I make this juicy, flavorful pork loin, someone always asks for the recipe — it’s that good.
+Just last week, my husband had to physically leave the table because he said if he stayed, he’d devour the whole thing!

 - Bourbon: Adding bourbon to this marinade adds an incredible flavor but most importantly helps to tenderize the pork tenderloin.